 In many crashes severe enough to inflate an air bag, windshields are broken by vehicle deformation.
-Additional windshield breakage may occur in vehicles with passenger air bags because the windshield acts as a reaction surface for the inflating air bag.
+Additional windshield breakage may also occur from the right front passenger air bag.

-• The air bags are designed to inflate only once.
+The air bags are designed to inflate only once.
 After they inflate, you'll need some new parts for your air bag system.
 If you don't get them, the air bag system won't be there to help protect you in another crash.
 A new system will include air bag modules and possibly other parts.
-The service manual has information about the need to replace other parts.
+The service manual for your vehicle covers the need to replace other parts.